2023 Solar Incentives Guide for Mount Airy, NC - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to make renewable energy usage more affordable via financial incentives for individuals who install solar panels on their homes.
-You may qualify for different types of incentives, such as cash back, discounts or monthly utility bill credits, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the North Carolina government and others from the federal government.
+The phrase "solar incentives" refers to financial incentives implemented by the government and by solar companies to encourage the adoption and use renewable energy by making installing and using solar panels more affordable.
+You may qualify for various types of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the state of North Carolina and others from the federal government.
 Some broad categories of solar incentives include:

-- Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar system.
-Property tax exemptions allow you to exclude the value that your solar panels add when you're calculating how much property tax you need to pay on your house.
+- Tax Exemptions: Your solar panels could qualify for both sales tax and property tax exemptions.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions allow you to ignore the value added by your solar panels when you are calculating property taxes on your home.

-- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that normally counts as part of your taxable income.
-Typically, a certain (small) threshold of energy production must be met before your solar system qualifies for SRECs or other performance-based incentives.
-Incentives like these are typically handled at the state level.
+- Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for cash that normally counts as part of your taxable income.
+In most cases, a certain (small) threshold of energy production must be met before your solar system is eligible for SRECs or other performance-based incentives.
+Incentives like these are normally handled by your state government.

 Federal Solar Incentives

-To more fully understand how the ITC could apply to you, speak to your local Mount Airy solar panel installation expert and request more information.
+To understand exactly how much money the ITC could save you, contact your local Mount Airy solar panel installer.

-In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-The Clean Energy Credit lasts until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit; this amount will be decreased slightly each year until the current program ends.
-Starting in 2023, it will also be easier to qualify for credits for energy storage systems with the new act.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now titled the Clean Energy Credit.
+The Clean Energy Credit runs until 2035.
+Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit; this amount will be decreased slightly each year until the end of the current program.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Mount Airy solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Your local Mount Airy solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.